hillaryke/hillaryke/README.md

 ---
 ## Hi I'm Hillary 👋
-I am a Full Stack developer and machine learning enthusiast.
+I am a Generative AI Engineer and a machine learning enthusiast with a background in Full Stack and Software development.
 I have a passion of learning and sharing my knowledge.

-- 🔭 I’m currently working on upping my machine learning skills
+- 🔭 I’m currently working on improving my Machine Learning and Generative AI Engineering skills
 - 🌱 I’m currently learning *machine learning and CS algorithms*
+- 📚 In my spare time, I like reading books, particularly on Philosophy.

 ### :hammer_and_wrench: Languages and Tools :